 Asset Category Period

 Buildings 30 to 35 years

 Leasehold improvements Shorter of 10 to 15 years or lease term

 Machinery and equipment 2 to 5 years

-Office furniture and equipment 5 to 7 years
+Office furniture and fixtures 5 to 7 years

 Construction-in-process assets are not depreciated until the assets are placed in service.
-Depreciation expense for the fiscal years endedJune 30, 2014, 2013 and 2012 was \$51.1 million, \$49.3 million and \$45.8 million, respectively.
+Depreciation expense for the fiscal years endedJune 30, 2015, 2014 and 2013 was \$55.8 million, \$51.1 million and \$49.3 million, respectively.